Ops226/kx-packet-inspector/docs/methodologies/discovery_playbooks/smsg-parser-discovery-playbook.md

 ## Conclusion

 This dynamic-first workflow is the only reliable method for reverse engineering the game's incoming network protocol.
-Static analysis is a powerful tool, but it must be guided by live, in-game observation to ensure accuracy and account for dynamic dispatch.
+Static analysis is a powerful tool, but it must be guided by live, in-game observation and the correct typecode map to ensure accuracy and account for dynamic dispatch.